-Before planning a family the carrier and her partner should be offered contact with a genetic counsellor and an educational visit at the HTC.
-Counselling should include discussion of the genetic risk and the options of prenatal testing that are available [160].

-Chorionic villus sampling (CVS) is the principal method used for prenatal diagnosis of haemophilia.
+Before planning a family the carrier and her partner should be offered contact with a genetic counselor and an educational visit at the HTC.
+Counselling should include education regarding hemophilia, assessment of hemophilia inheritance risks and review of the prenatal testing options available.
+Non-invasive methods to determine fetal sex include analysis of free fetal DNA (ffDNA) in the maternal circulation and ultrasound based on visualization of external genitalia from late second trimester [189,190].
+Chorionic villus sampling (CVS) is the principal method used for prenatal diagnosis of hemophilia.
 The procedure is performed during the 11 to 13th week of gestation.
 If later in pregnancy, an amniotic fluid sample may be used as DNA source for prenatal diagnosis.
-Both procedures are associated with a risk of miscarriage at approximately 1% [161].
-Haemostatic cover should be arranged prior to any invasive procedure if the factor level is <0.50 kIU/L. Knowledge of foetal gender allows appropriate management of labour and delivery.
-Ultrasound diagnosis can be used from late second trimester and is based on visualization of the external genitalia [162].
-Analysis of free foetal DNA (ffDNA) in the maternal circulation is an alternative non-invasive means of determining foetal sex [163].
-Pre-implantation genetic diagnosis (PGD) may be an option for couples who would not consider termination of a pregnancy and for those with concurrent infertility.
-Since in-vitro fertilization is used, the technique is labour intensive and technically challenging [34].
+Both procedures are associated with a risk of miscarriage at approximately 1% [191].
+Pre-implantation genetic diagnosis (PGD) may be an option for couples who would not consider termination of a pregnancy and for those with concurrent infertility [38].
+Hemostatic cover should be arranged prior to any invasive procedure if the factor level is <50%.

-Management of gynaecological and obstetrical bleedings
+Management of pregnancy and delivery